Diesel Brothers

-Lawsuit
+Lawsuit and arrest of Sparks

 In 2016, a Utah advocacy group called Utah Physicians for a Healthy Environment filed a civil lawsuit against the Diesel Brothers, alleging they engaged in "significant, repeated and ongoing violations of federal law" by modifying vehicles to create black smoke from the exhaust systems, which the group characterizes as "one of the most toxic types of pollution there is".
 The physicians group bought a modified truck from Sparks Motors, and independent testing confirmed that without required emissions features, the truck produced 36 times the pollutants and 21 times the particulate matter compared to a stock truck.

 In June 2018, after hearing testimony from an emissions inspector based in Davis County, Utah that a Diesel Brothers truck had been illegally modified, a judge issued an injunction prohibiting any similar modifications in the future.
 Sparks stated he was modifying trucks only for off-road use under the belief it was legal and was working with the Environmental Protection Agency to ensure compliance.

 In March 2020, three of the Diesel Brothers (Sparks, Keaton Hoskins and Joshua Stuart) and their various companies were fined a total of $850,000 after Federal Judge Robert J. Shelby determined they had violated the Clean Air Act on hundreds of occasions and also had violated the earlier injunction.
 The fine was less than the maximum possible, as Judge Shelby recognized various mitigating factors.

 The Diesel Brothers filed an appeal in April 2020, with their attorney arguing the case fell under a split circuit with contradictory Federal rulings.
+In March 2021, Sparks and Stuart were ordered to pay $928,602 in legal fees, on top of the $848,000 which they owed from previous penalty rulings, to the Utah Physicians for a Healthy Environment, over Clean Air Act-related pollution violations.
+In December 2021, the appeals court upheld the previous verdicts and noted "flagrant misconduct" by the Diesel Brothers, but also ordered Shelby to re-calculate the fine to eliminate penalties associated with trucks or components which were sold outside Utah.

+As a result of show cause orders issued by Judge Shelby, Sparks and his 2021 lawsuit co-defendant, Joshua "Redbeard" Stuart, would each be found to have liability.

+On October 2, 2025, an arrest warrant was issued for Sparks on a contempt of the order charge which had been initially issued against both him and his co-defendants on June 24, 2024.
+Despite an arrest warrant being only issued for Sparks at this point in time, his fellow Diesel Brothers lawsuit co-defendants were also found to have still not paid their required fines.
+On October 7, 2025, Sparks was arrested by federal marshals on multiple federal court order-related contempt charges which resulted from his failure to pay $843,602.23 which he owed to the Utah Physicians for a Healthy Environment as a result of the 2021 lawsuit ruling and then booked into the Salt Lake County jail in Salt Lake City. he has since been released.